 Computer Classroom 329

 The Library has a 33-seat computer classroom that is used for classes and computer instruction.
-During exam period this room is open as a computer lab.
+Unless it has been reserved for a class, this room is open for general use.

 Cooperating Libraries of Greater Springfield (CLGS)